-Officer's Search and Seizure Handbook and Officer's Arrest Handbook, John A. Stephen, Lexis Publishing
+Officer's Search and Seizure Handbook and Officer's Arrest Handbook, John A. Stephen, Lexis Publishing criminal defendants.
+The student will be familiar with legally acceptable interview and interrogation techniques.

-B. Interrogations and Confessions
+B. Interrogations, Confessions, and Techniques

-General Learning Goal: The student will have a basic understanding of current rules for peace officer conduct as it pertains to interrogations and confessions of criminal defendants.
+General Learning Goal: The student will have a basic understanding of current rules for peace officer conduct as it pertains to interrogations and confessions of

 - 1. The student will explain the laws and court decisions as they pertain to statements in an interview/interrogation:

 - a.
 Voluntariness

 - b.
 Knowingly

 - c.
 Duress, Coercion, and Trickery

 - d.
 Witnesses

 - e.
 Miranda Considerations (5th Amendment)

 - f.
 Escobedo Considerations (6th Amendment)

+- 2. The student will define the differences between an interview and an interrogation.

+- 3. The student will know the importance of statements from both hostile and friendly witnesses.

+- 4. The student will understand the practical problems encountered during interview/interrogation situations.

-Colorado Peace Officers Legal Source Book, Chapter 9
+Colorado Peace Officers Legal Source Book, Section 9